swaechter/smbjwrapper/README.md

 }
 ```

-Note:
+Notes:

 * The given entry path is fully accessed and filtered/searched on the client side (There is no support for server side filtering).
-This can lead to performance issue with large file trees.
+This can lead to performance issue with large file/directory trees.

 ### Access a directory/file and get more information